benkeser/slapnap/slapnap_documentation.md

 * `rf`: the `impurity` importance from `ranger` [@rangerpkg] is returned.
 The impurity importance for a given feature is computed by taking a normalized sum of the decrease in impurity (i.e., Gini index for binary outcomes; mean squared-error for continuous outcomes) over all nodes in the forest at which a split on that feature has been conducted.
 * `xgboost`: the `gain` importance from `xgboost` [@xgboostpkg] is returned.
 Interpretation is essentially the same as for `rf`'s `impurity` importance.
+* `h2oboost`: the `gain` importance [@h2opkg] is returned.
+Interpretation is the same as for `xgboost`'s `gain` importance.
 * `lasso`: the absolute value of the estimated regression coefficient at the cross-validation-selected $\lambda$ is returned.

-Note that these importance measures each have important limitations: the `rf` and `xgboost` measures will tend to favor features with many levels, while the `lasso` variable importance will tend to favor features with few levels.
+Note that these importance measures each have important limitations: the `rf` , `h2oboost`, and `xgboost` measures will tend to favor features with many levels, while the `lasso` variable importance will tend to favor features with few levels.
 Nevertheless, these commonly reported measures can provide some insight into how a given learner is making predictions.

 If multiple `learners` are used, and thus a super learner is constructed, then the importance measures for the `learner` with the highest weight in the super learner are reported.